Éva Hegedüs

-The native form of this personal name is Hegedüs Éva.
-This article uses Western name order when mentioning individuals.

-Éva Hegedüs (born in Eger, Hungary on September 13, 1957) is an economist, the Chairman-CEO and majority shareholder through E.P.M.
+Éva Hegedüs (born in Eger, Hungary on 13 September 1957) is an economist, the founding Chairman-CEO and shareholder through E.P.M.
 Ltd. of Gránit Bank.

 Since 2013, she has been a member of the Board of the Hungarian Banking Association, representing middle-sized and small banks.
 She has been General Secretary of the Magyar Közgazdasági Társaság (in English: Hungarian Economic Association) since 2014.
-In 2019 and in 2020, Forbes magazine recognised her as the most influential Hungarian businesswoman.
+In 2023 Forbes magazine recognised her as the most influential Hungarian businesswoman for the fifth time.
 Starting from June 15, 2019, she is the social chair of the Hungarian Water Polo Federation.

 Career

 She graduated from the Budapest University of Economics with a major degree.
 Her first job was at the Ipargazdasági és Üzemszervezési Intézetben (in English: Institute of Industrial Economics and Business Administration), where she worked as a research fellow.
 Thereafter, her career continued in government institutions between 1981 and 1996.
-From 1993, she was Deputy Secretary of State in the Pénzügyminisztérium (in English: Ministry of Finance) and later even in the Gazdasági Minisztérium (in English: Ministry of Economy).
+From 1993, she was Deputy Secretary of State in the Pénzügyminisztérium (in English: Ministry of Finance) and later even in the Gazdasági Minisztérium (in English: Ministry of Economic Affairs).
 She participated in the preparation of a number of Hungarian pieces of legislation, such as the Credit Institutions Act and the Bankruptcy Act.
 Later she joined the Földhitel- és Jelzálogbank (in English: Land Loan and Mortgage Bank) in 1997, where she became the Deputy Chief Executive Officer and organized the resumption of mortgage bond issuance in Hungary.